Skip to main content

 Text

-Custom ID to hold id from Azure Resource Groups
+Custom ID to hold the Azure resource group 'id'

 Workspace: Azure Cloud Infrastructure